lambdaisland/open-source/README.md

 You may also see older releases that use a variant of this with a dash, `<major>.<releases>-<commits>`.

+## Commitment to stability

+We take backwards compatibility very seriously (don't break userspace!), and avoid breaking changes if at all possible

+- projects that are still in version `0.x` are exempted, here we retain the right to "get it right" before locking it down
+- in practice though the main thing that matters is amount of adoption and thus potential breakage.
+If a `0.x` project is already in widespread use then it's unlikely we'll make breaking changes, and we should bump it to `1.x` at the next release.
+- there's a tiny bit of wiggle room for parts of the API that we don't consider public, or for inputs that are not (yet) officially supported or specified, similar to what Clojure does. (e.g. we may have a function accept a type of argument that in the past would cause an exception.)
+It still hinges on impact assessment.
+We should expect this to not impact any users, unless they are really doing things they should definitely not be doing.
+- there's also a little bit of wiggle room for things that "should" work but are actually broken and unusable, or for behavior that is clearly incorrect.
+E.g. say we discover that `lambdaisland.uri`'s escaping doesn't handle certain input correctly, then we fix that.
+The idea is that this should benefit existing users rather than hurt them.
+There's a chance that someone is relying on the broken behavior, and so we break their code.
+That's a risk we may decide to take.
+- if we do see a legitimate need for breaking changes, then we consider leaving the original namespaces and artifact id "frozen", and instead fork to a new major version with its own namespace names and artifact id, so that at least in principle both can live side by side in the same project without impacting each other.
+We've done this so far for `deep-diff2` (changes were necessary for clojurescript compat), and kaocha-cljs2 (major rewrite with different underpinnings).
+- projects with an end user UI (including terminal UIs like kaocha) are a special case, we retain the right to improve the UI and general end user experience, even if this means changing existing behavior.
+In these cases we generally expect anyone who is building tooling on top of these projects to use underlying APIs, which are generally provided (e.g. `kaocha.api`) rather than trying to interface/script the UI.
+(You shouldn't be shelling out to Kaocha.)

 ## Build tooling

 We have our own custom tooling for managing Lambda Island projects, which is